andrewkang12345/textCondImputation/README.md

 > *“the center set a screen near the foul line then rolled toward the goal post”*

-Your text is turned into a **grid-based conditioning signal** that nudges the model to predict realistic paths.
+---

+Basketball tracking data is often incomplete — a player’s movement might be missing because of occlusion, sensor glitches, or data gaps. 📉
+Traditional imputation methods try to automatically guess these missing paths, but they don’t let analysts inject their own knowledge of the game context.
+That can lead to predictions that feel unrealistic or detached from what actually happened on the court. 🧐

+With text-conditioned imputation, we flip the script:
+	•	📝 You (the analyst) describe what happened — e.g., “the center set a screen near the foul line then rolled toward the goal post.”
+	•	🎛️ The model uses that prompt to generate a controllable, guided reconstruction of the missing trajectory.
+	•	🧠 Instead of a black-box guess, you get imputations that align with your tactical knowledge or what you observed in the video.

+This makes imputation not just accurate, but also interactive and analyst-driven — a big step beyond one-size-fits-all automation. 🚀

 <p align="center">
   <img src="test.gif" alt="Prediction vs Ground Truth demo" width="720"/>
 </p>

 - ✅ **Green path/dots** = Ground truth trajectory of the hidden player
-- 🔵 **Blue path/dots** = Model’s prediction guided by your text
+- 🔵 **Highlighted Blue path/dots** = Model’s prediction guided by your text
 - 🟥🟦 **Other players** = Shown in team colors (from ground truth)
 - ➡️ Offense moves **right → left**